 Social media experiences differ by industry, business type and organizational scope — plus, social media marketing is constantly changing.
 However, every business stands to gain significant advantages from using social media as a growth tool.
 We’ll explore the benefits of social media for business and highlight some mistakes to avoid.

-According to GWI, 62.3 percent of the world’s population uses social media, with an average daily usage of 2 hours and 23 minutes.
+Approximately 5.66 billion people use social media worldwide as of October 2025, representing 68.7 percent of the global population.
+Users spend an average of 2 hours and 21 minutes daily on social platforms.
 With this high usage level, it makes sense to find your customers where they are and connect with your audience on social media.

 Here are four benefits every business can realize from an effective social media presence.